Chlenusz/YT_Downloader/README.md

-It's simple program with GUI to download videos.
+It's simple program with GUI to download videos. <br\>
 To run it is needed to have nodeJS on your machine.